alexirpan/alexirpan.github.io/_posts/2016-02-10-dominion-history.markdown

 It quite literally ran out of DougZ's basement - an AMA about Isotropic revealed that "server maintenance" was code for "turn the machine off and on again."

+At a first glance, Isotropic doesn't look like anything special.
+It didn't have the graphics of BSW.
+It didn't even have the official card art.

+ADD A PICTURE OF ISO HERE.

+Still, it was the best platform Online Dominion has ever had.
+It may have been plain, but it did the key things right.

+* The gameplay engine was rock solid.
+Rules were always implemented correctly.
+Matching was reliable, the server almost never dropped games, and players could reconnect to games if they lost their internet connection.
+At worst, there would be some brief lag.
+* The interface was designed well.
+It never felt like the client got in the way of what you wanted to do.
+When it comes to controls, the goal of any game client is to feel like an extension of your thoughts.
+* The minimalist graphics made it runnable on basically every computer.
+I played Isotropic on a Windows Vista laptop that had 5 minutes of battery life, and it worked fine.
+All you needed was an internet connection - in principle you could play on your phone and it would work.
+* If you needed to do something for a bit, the game displayed a text log of the past few turns, which let you catch up on what happened while you looked away.

+Those were all the main essentials, but Isotropic had a few features that made it the focal point of the fan community

+* There was a competitive ladder based on TrueSkill (LINK), a variant of Elo that generalizes to multiplayer games.
+The FAQ linked directly to Microsoft's documentation, and described exactly how new players got ranked.
+The leaderboard was exceptionally transparent - you always knew exactly how good the system thought you were.
+* Expansions were released promptly.
+DougZ was a friend of Donald X's (CHECK), and a private version of Isotropic was actually used for playtesting.
+That meant expansions were available for free on Isotropic the day they were in stores.
+* Although it wasn't there from the start, automatch quickly let players get matched with people of their skill level.
+Players could alternatively challenge players in the lobby

 First Dominion Strategy post: http://dominionstrategy.com/2010/11/12/combo-of-the-day-1-quarrytalisman/